shankeykaushik/emailSendViaSendgrid/README.md

 # emailSendViaSendgrid
-Upload a csv and send mails to all the mails in the file by sendgrid
+Upload a csv and send mails to all the Emails in the file by sendgrid